sceptix-club/data_preprocessor/README.md

    ```bash
    git checkout -b <new-branch-name>
    ```
-4. **Virtual Evnvironment:** Create necessary virtual environtment or docker container; prefer if you look into docker and stuff.
+4. **Virtual Environment:** Create necessary virtual environtment or docker container; prefer if you look into docker and stuff.
 5. Use Git CLI to add your files and track it.
 6. Once pushed to your branch give a pull request.